hunter-teacher-cert/reg_assignments-jkimbxv/final/notes.md

 * Sorting
 * make notes of all the movements we needed
 * distributge coding tasks into groups based on movements needed

+Final deliverables:

+lesson--add zoom-able click and drag.... peardeck? zoom presentation written up lesson with focus name teacher deliverable content slides end result of live code homework solutions lesson groups--how it was helpful:
+* how to improve code-along
+* prompting questions for predicting what's forward
+* using different coding platforms like coding rooms